Ayon-SSP/Backend-Dev/javascript.md

 // Avoid String, Number, and Boolean objects.
 They complicate your code and slow down execution speed.

 ```
+#### Explain the difference between null and undefined.
+- `null` is an assignment value that represents no value or no object.
+It's often used to indicate that a variable should have no value.​
+- `undefined` means a variable has been declared but has not yet been assigned a value.​

 #### Operators:
 > [Link](https://www.w3schools.com/js/js_operators.asp)
 ```javascript